Skip to main content

 When Is Built-Up Roofing Best Used?

-• Roofs Requiring Reflective Coatings: BUR systems can be paired with reflective coatings to improve energy efficiency and reduce cooling costs in warmer climates.
+• Reflective coatings: Can be paired with reflective coatings for improved energy efficiency in warmer climates.

 hot tar being mopped on a flat roof